 Being transparent about gender pay

-NJC wishes to be transparent as to the issues that are causing this gap (as with many sectoral organisations, due to the nature of the work, there are male-dominated departments within the company, for example, roped access.).
+NJC are fully committed to being transparent as to the issues that are causing this gap (as with many sectoral organisations, due to the nature of the work, there are male-dominated departments within the company, for example, roped access).
 We are also very clear about the steps that we shall take to ensure that our company is balanced and transparent from a gender perspective.

 We are working to an action plan that we have been working on since April 2017, with accountability for its delivery sitting with our HR Director and with our Managing Director and Board Directors.
 The plan, which will be published within our business for our people to see and measure our progress against, comprises a number of targeted interventions including a focus on our culture.